pablocorbalann/Taur/README.md

 mute: Mutes a member from a server.

-staffvote: Lets staff members vote a message in the server.
+vote: Lets staff members vote a message in the server.

 **We add new commands every week, you can suggest new commands in the [issues](https://github.com/PabloCorbCon/Taur/issues) section**